Erazor1980/CarND-P5/writeup.md

 ###Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+To improve the algorithm I would perform following steps:

+* Parameter tuning using Cross-validation with GridSearchCV, to find the best parameter combination for the classifier automatically
+* Adding more scales to find bigger/smaller cars (nearer and more far away)
+* Cumulative heatmap over n last frames to make the algo more robust (and remove even more outliers)